 At Glenlude in the Scottish Borders, a former sheep farm and forestry plantation, we're gradually replacing non-native conifers with native broadleaf trees and planting native woodland on open grassland.
 We're using seeds collected from trees on site and locally, which we grow in our tree nursery.

 At East Schiehallion, we're working with partners and neighbouring landowners to create the Heart of Scotland Forest, stretching across 3,000 hectares of Highland Perthshire.

 By planting 22,000 new trees, controlling bracken and installing a new temporary electric fence, we hope to establish a greater area of mature woodland on Knoydart to increase the seed source and the prospects of future natural regeneration.

 £10 could buy 5 new native trees such as birch or rowan

 £30 could plant and protect 3 trees, including staff time and equipment

 £150 could pay for 10 metres of fencing to protect new trees

 £400 could buy 200 new native trees for planting

-We need to raise £60,000 for the first year of this work.
-Any funds raised above this amount will go into our Wild Woods fund for woodland restoration work across all our properties.
+All funds raised will go into our Wild Woods fund for woodland restoration work across all our properties.